 Less is known about other products.
-Louis Bean found that the elasticities of supply for several other agricultural products were all less than unity,4 although his curves were less steeply sloped in their central parts, and in those parts the curves for rye, flax, and watermelons were more elastic than unity.
+Louis Bean found that the elasticities of supply for several other agricultural products were all less than unity, although his curves were less steeply sloped in their central parts, and in those parts the curves for rye, flax, and watermelons were more elastic than unity.
 The elasticity of the supply of broomcorn (acreage) is reported to be about 0.9, and of sweet potatoes, 0.5.
-The elasticity of the supply of cotton also appears to be less than 1.0.5 Cox and Quintus reached some interesting conclusions, difficult to summarize briefly, concerning the response of acreage, not to changes in price but to changes in the ratio between the acre-returns of various crops.6 Pubols and Klaman found that a change of 10 per cent in the (deflated) price of potatoes in the United States was associated with a change in the same direction of 2.3 per cent in acreage one and two years later.7
+The elasticity of the supply of cotton also appears to be about 1.0.3 Pubols and Klaman4 found that a change of 10 per cent in the (deflated) price of potatoes in the United States was associated with a change in the same direction of 2.3 per cent in acreage one and two years later.